Insul-Bright Insulated Batting

 You can buy insulated batting in a craft package size or by the yard.
-(In my opinion, you save money by purchasing in bulk by the yard.
-Choose the product on the left to purchase by the yard.
-The quantity you enter will determine the number of yards you want to purchase.
-QTY 1=1 yard.
-QTY 3=3 yards)
+In my opinion, you save money by purchasing in bulk by the yard.
+If you buy batting in the craft package, there is ONLY one yard.
+Buy in bulk and you’ll have enough insulated batting ready for your next project.

 Project Ideas for Insul-Bright Insulated Batting